SAP-archive/xsk/README.md

 * **XSK_HDI_SUPPORTED** - whether the HDI API is supported by the database (e.g. HANA).
 Default is *true*.
 * **XSK_HDI_ONLY** - all the database models to be processed only via HDI API (no built-in processing).
 Default is *false*.

+---

 ## Limitations

 Not all of the XS classic artifacts are supported as well as not all the features of the supported artifacts are covered so far.

+---

 ## Known Issues

-* Hard coded URLs have to be manually changed
+* Hard coded FQDN URLs have to be manually changed
 * Hard coded SCHEMA names within SQL statements have to be manually changed
+* Authentication is managed by the runtime container
+* Authorization checks in the application layer only (no HANA database security/user management)

+---

 ## How to obtain support

 All the bug reports as well as the feature requests have to be registered as issues.

+---

 ## Contributing